-Where significantly high cost items are purchased for resale, report the selling price here and 10 - 7 the cost of goods sold in Schedule 40, Statement of Operations: Expenses, column 3 (Materials).
+Where significantly high cost items are purchased for resale, report the selling price here and the cost of goods sold in Schedule 40, Statement of Operations: Expenses, column 3 (Materials).
 Note that the FIR will not balance if the cost of goods sold is reported in Schedule 40 and the selling price is not reported here.
 Line 1850 Contributions from non-consolidated entities Enter contributions from non-consolidated entities on this line.
 For example, trusts.
 Line 1865 Other revenues from government business enterprise (i.e. Dividends, etc.) Report revenue received from the municipality's business government enterprises including dividends, interest income, etc. Report the net income from business government enterprise in SLC 10 6020 01 in the section labelled, Continuity of Government Business Enterprise Equity.
 Line 1870 Gaming and Casino Revenues Report any Gaming or Casino revenues from the Ontario Lottery and Gaming Corporation on this line.
-Line 1890 Other Enter the amount and description of other sources of operating revenue that are not reported as user fees, service charges or grants in Schedule 12.
+Line 1890-1898 Other Enter the amount and description of other sources of operating revenue that are not reported as user fees, service charges or grants in Schedule 12.
 Include amounts from the sale of other products, including forestry products.
-Line 1891-1898 Other:
+Line 1899 Subtotal The subtotal for other revenue equals the sum of lines 1805 through 1898.
+Line 1880 Municipal Land Transfer Tax (City of Toronto Act, 2006) This line only applies to the City of Toronto.
+Please enter the Municipal Land Transfer tax revenue on this line.
+Line 1886 Transient Accommodation Tax Enter the total amount of transient accommodation tax revenue on this line.
+Amounts transferred to eligible tourism organizations should be entered on Schedule 40. line 1820 column 6; please use schedule 42 lines 5991 to 5993 to enter the name of the tourism organization and the amount of the Transient Accommodation Tax received.
+Line 1905 Increase/Decrease in Government Business Enterprise equity Enter the increase or decrease in government business enterprise equity.
+Line 9910 TOTAL Revenues Total Revenues - line 9910 equals: